dmc5179/satellite_rhcos_pxe/README.md

 ```

 - Note: In my tests the tftp daemon did not start after running the above command
--       to start the tftp daemon on the Satellite server run the following command
+- To start the tftp daemon on the Satellite server run the following command

 ```
 systemctl start tftp